A credit report is one of those things that most people know exists, but don’t think about until they’re applying for something, like a credit card.

 Credit Searches

-Hard searches are visible to lenders and can affect your credit score
+Hard searches – visible to lenders and may affect your credit score

 Fraud Markers and Notes